 This parameter is the name of the automatic snapshot policy.
-It must contain 2 \sim 128 characters and begin with English letters or Chinese characters.
-It can include numbers and the characters ".", "", and "-".
+It must contain $2 \sim 128$ characters and begin with English letters or Chinese characters.
+It can include digits and periods (.), underscores (\), and hyphens (-).

 - Time

 Defines the time of day for automatically creating snapshots.
 There are 24 snapshot creation points available between 00:00 and 23:00.